 #4 Inventing in the garage

 Decades ago, Bill Hewlett and David Packard founded HP in their garage.
-Ever since then, it has become sexy for Hollywood to show engineering work in garages.
+Since then, Hollywood has made it a trend to showcase engineers working in garages.

-What’s lost in translation are the products Bill and David worked on.
-Sure, their garage was a research lab and workshop.
-But their first product was an audio oscillator.
-NOT a fusion reactor.
+However, what gets lost in translation is the type of products Bill and David actually worked on.
+Sure, their garage served as a research lab and workshop, but their first product was an audio oscillator—not a fusion reactor!

-What’s more, somehow, inside the garages are millions of dollars of advanced equipment.
-Plus, let’s not forget about all the following unexplained attributes of the garages:
+Somehow, these garages magically house millions of dollars’ worth of advanced equipment.
+And let’s not forget about all the unexplained factors:

 - High power requirements

 Hollywood makes it seem like having the title “engineer” means you can instantly repair anything.
 It’s always entertaining when the government hands an engineer an alien spacecraft.
 The engineer scratches their head, curiosity written all over their face, and the next thing you know, they’re knee-deep in the spacecraft, taking things apart and fiddling with screens.